kaursundeep84/funQA-framework/README.md

 - https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#requirements

 ## Configuration
-It is handled in two places.
+It is handled in three places.
-1. `wdio.config.json` - this is the base webdriver.io config file.
+1. `wdio.conf.js` - this is the base webdriver.io config file.
 [See](http://webdriver.io/guide/getstarted/configuration.html) for details what is inside and how to use it.
+2. `wdio.local.conf.js` - this inherits from `wdio.conf.js` and overrides the `reporter` field to use `allure` reporter instead of `mochawesome` reporter.
+[See](http://webdriver.io/guide/testrunner/organizesuite.html) for details on organizing test suites.
-2. `test/config/config.js` - this is the test suites main configuration file.
+3. `test/config/config.js` - this is the test suites main configuration file.
 It is used by all test suites and cases.
 It is suggested to split by test suite name when more tests are added.
 This will ensure clear configurations.
 It supports also environment variables as those will be available in the CD/CI environment.
 If not fails back to some defaults.
 Edit them as needed.
 To send test results to list of es we need some email service.
 As this is left free to chose the easy way is to use nodemailer with Gmail.
 [See here](https://medium.com/@manojsinghnegi/sending-an-email-using-nodemailer-gmail-7cfa0712a799) for tutorial how it is done.
 Most important to send emails is to configure email credentials in `test/config/config.js`:
 ```
 SEND_RESULTS_TO: [],